Fethard Lifeboat Station: History

-A boathouse, costing £603, was constructed on Quay Road, which leads down the small peninsular from Fethard to Fethard Quay and Ingard Point.
-A 34-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, along with its launch carriage, was transported from Bristol to Waterford by the Waterford Steamship Company free of charge, arriving at Fethard in July 1886.
+A 34 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, along with its launch carriage, was transported free of charge from Bristol to Waterford by the Waterford Steamship Company, arriving at Fethard in July 1886.
 The bequest of the late Helen Blake of Handcross House, Sussex, received through Her Majesty’s Treasury, covered the entire cost of the station, lifeboat and equipment, and the lifeboat was duly named Helen Blake (ON 100).

+A boathouse, costing £511-12s-6d, was constructed on Quay Road, which leads down from Fethard to Fethard Quay and Ingard Point.

 Helen Blake

 Helen Blake (née Sheridan) of Handcross House, Sussex, was the wife of Peninsular War veteran General Robert Dudley Blake, and inherited his estate on his death in 1850.
 She then inherited the entire estate of his brother, Sir Francis Blake.
 When Helen died aged 76 in 1876, she died intestate, and with no children or heirs - their one child had died in infancy - the entire fortune, worth around £120,000, was seized by The Crown.

 Helen had actually made a will, with specific legacies of £19,400, but the will had never been signed.
 Despite this, HM Treasury, who are responsible for the distribution of all assets left by a intestate person, decided to honour most of the specific bequests.
 This included £6,400 to the RNLI, to purchase two lifeboats, to be placed at stations in Ireland.
 Two trust funds were set up, the Blake Lifeboat Maintenance Fund and the Blake Lifeboat Reward Fund.
 In all, the funds provided or maintained six lifeboats: